r3wald/espurna-wiki/HomeAssistant.md

     optimistic: false
     qos: 0
     retain: true
 ```

 As you can see we are setting the "platform" to "mqtt" to use the connection be have previously configured.
 We can use the same topic for command and status.
-The topic you have to use is the "MQTT Root Topic" you configure in the MQTT page in your ESPurna device web interface, plus "/relay/" plus the number of the relay (if your board has only one relay that would be number 0).
-Also note the payloads for both of them, these are required by ESPurna.
+The topic you have to use is the "MQTT Root Topic" you configure in the MQTT page in your ESPurna device web interface ("test/switch/D1MINI" in the example), plus "/relay/" plus the number of the relay (if your board has only one relay that would be number 0).
+Also note the payloads for both of them, these are required by ESPurna (1 for on, 0 for off).

-## Link an ESPurna light to Home Assistant ##
+### Configuration for lights

-ESpurna supports color, brightness, temperature color and individual channels for light devices (dimmers, my9192-based light bulbs,...).
-An example configuration for Home Assistant would be:
+ESPurna supports color, brightness, temperature color and individual channels for light devices (dimmers, my9192-based light bulbs,...).

+Configuration sample:

 ```yaml
 light: